ckdake/ckdake.com/content/blog/2014/what-to-take-on-bike-rides.md

 * Helmet
 * Garmin + HRM Strap
 * Camelbak with 3L of water
+    * Garmin 60CSx with route data about where we are going and/or paper map and compass
     * Topeak Mountain Morph pump
     * [Topeak Survival Gear Box](http://www.amazon.com/Topeak-Update-Survival-Holding-Clamp/dp/B004GLHZZC/)
     * patch kit